 \subsection{Does Transfer Performance Correlate with Regional Yield Levels?}

-To examine whether crop productivity influences the invariance of spectral-temporal features across regions, we analyze the relationship between per-hectare yields and cross-region classification accuracy.
+To further probe what drives transferability, we examine whether crop productivity influences the invariance of spectral--temporal features across regions.
 The underlying hypothesis is that transferability may be higher between regions with more similar yields, particularly when both are high yielding, because in such conditions S2 reflectance is less influenced by soil, and management practices across regions tend to be more uniform.

-We collect 2023 crop yield statistics from the Food and Agriculture Organization of the United Nations (\url{https://www.fao.org/home/en}) and summarize them in Table \ref{table:discussionyield}.
-We then compare these with classification results from selected transfer settings involving soybean, rice, and wheat, as shown in the confusion matrices in Fig. \ref{figure:discussioncm}.
+We collect 2023 crop yield statistics from the Food and Agriculture Organization of the United Nations (\url{https://www.fao.org/home/en}) and summarize them in Table~\ref{table:discussionyield}.
+We then compare these with classification results from selected transfer settings, as shown in the confusion matrices in Fig.~\ref{figure:discussioncm}.

-For soybean, USA and ARG show a larger yield gap (3398.7 vs. 1744.5 kg/ha) than that between USA and FRA (3398.7 vs. 2458.4 kg/ha).
-Yet USA → ARG achieves higher classification accuracy than USA → FRA.
-This is likely due to the simplified classification setup in ARG, which only involves a binary distinction (soybean vs. other), reducing ambiguity and improving accuracy.

-For rice, yield differences between USA (8572.8 kg/ha) and CHN (7132.5 kg/ha) are smaller than those between USA and FRA (5632.8 kg/ha), yet USA → FRA shows better classification accuracy than USA → CHN.
-This may be attributed to higher label reliability in FRA, where ground-truth labels are farmer-reported, as opposed to automatically generated labels in CHN.
+For rice, yield differences between USA (8572.8 kg/ha) and CHN (7132.5 kg/ha) or ARG (6723.7 kg/ha) are smaller than those between USA and FRA (5632.8 kg/ha), yet USA $\rightarrow$ FRA shows better classification accuracy than USA $\rightarrow$ CHN or USA $\rightarrow$ ARG.

 For wheat, despite USA having much lower yield (3269.4 kg/ha) than FRA (7201.6 kg/ha) and NLD (8467.0 kg/ha), classification accuracy remains high in both transfer directions.
 This shows that, at least under the roughly twofold yield gap in this example, yield differences do not prevent high performance in cross-continent transfer.